CalCoast Digital

 Why Your Business VoIP Calls Keep Dropping (And How to Fix It)

 You switched to VoIP to save money — not to spend every other call explaining to customers why they can't hear you.
-Dropped calls and one-way audio are the #1 complaints I hear from San Diego businesses after moving to a cloud phone system.
+Dropped calls and one-way audio are the #1 complaints I hear from businesses after moving to a cloud phone system.
 The good news: almost every case comes down to one of five causes, and all of them are fixable.

 01 SIP ALG Is Enabled on Your Router